QuantLet/SFE_class_2016/SFEDeltaHedgeGraph/README.md

 - t0: Starting time (1 week = 1/52)
 - mat: Maturity.

-Output : A plot of the logic of delta hedging and assosiated costs with given parameters
+Output : A plot of the logic of delta hedging and assosiated costs with given parameters.

 ```